 The working group’s purpose is to make available to activists and the public, the legal elements and processes involved in the abolition of nuclear weapons.

-The group works to raise the profile of International Humanitarian Law (IHL), laws of peace and security, environmental law, human rights law, rights of future generations and other sources of law applicable to nuclear weapons.
+The group, which includes lawyers and non-lawyers, works to raise the profile of International Humanitarian Law (IHL), laws of peace and security, environmental law, human rights law, rights of future generations and other sources of law applicable to nuclear weapons.

 The group also considers legal mechanisms for abolishing nuclear weapons such as national legislation, legal challenges in courts, and treaty negotiations including on a ban treaty, nuclear weapons convention and/or a framework of legal agreements.

 The general illegality of the threat and use of nuclear weapons was affirmed by the International Court of Justice in 1996, following a successful civil society campaign to get the issue before the court.

 The court concluded that ‘…the threat or use of nuclear weapons would generally be contrary to the rules of international law applicable in armed conflict, and in particular the principles and rules of humanitarian law;’ but that ‘the Court cannot conclude definitively whether the threat or use of nuclear weapons would be lawful or unlawful in an extreme circumstance of self-defence, in which the very survival of a State would be at stake.’

 The court also concluded that ‘There exists an obligation to pursue in good faith and bring to a conclusion negotiations leading to nuclear disarmament in all its aspects under strict and effective international control.’

 Since 1996, a number of civil society declarations and events have affirmed a more comprehensive prohibition on nuclear weapons.
 These include: